Types of Laboratories and Their Functions

 • Plant tissue and seed testing

-These labs often operate under EPA or USDA guidelines and require specialized filtration, containment, and waste management systems.
+These labs often operate under EPA or USDA guidelines and need specialized filtration, containment, and waste management.
+We supply environmental testing instruments and sample storage that protect both data integrity and the environment.

-Food, Beverage & Fermentation Laboratories
+5. Food, Beverage, and Fermentation Laboratories

-Educational and Academic Laboratories
+6. Educational and Academic Laboratories

-Safety and durability are top priorities in these settings.
-Equipment should be easy to use, easy to clean, and built to withstand frequent handling.
+Educational labs are the foundational learning environments in schools, colleges, and universities, introducing students to scientific method across chemistry, biology, and physics.
+Safety and durability come first, so equipment should be easy to use, easy to clean, and built for frequent handling.
 Standard setups include:

 • Workbenches and fume hoods